 THE GOVERNMENTThe government has set the targets and established roles and responsibilities for the national rollout of smart meters.
 The Department for Business, Energy & Industrial Strategy (BEIS) is leading and monitoring the rollout.
 It has also set rules and standards to ensure that consumers are protected.
 These include rules around technical standards for the equipment and making sure the needs of vulnerable people are met.

 OFGEMThe energy regulator Ofgem is responsible for making sure consumers are protected.
 They'll ensure that the energy suppliers stick to the standards set out in the Smart Metering Installation Code of Practice (SMICOP).
 They are also responsible for the governance of the Smart Energy Code which the Data Communications Company, the energy suppliers and the network operators have signed up to.

 THE DATA COMMUNICATIONS COMPANYThe Data Communications Company provides the communications infrastructure that handles smart meter data.
 They make sure smart meters have the right information to generate your bill.

 The energy suppliers are responsible for supplying and fitting smart meters.
 They need to abide by the rules and regulations set out in the Code of Practice (SMICOP), including making sure people know how smart meters work and how to control their data.
 They also have to make sure that the smart meters they supply meet government standards – the Smart Metering Technical Standards (SMETS).

 Are smart meters compulsory?Smart meters are not compulsory; it's entirely your choice.
 The government requires energy suppliers to offer smart meters to all homes and small businesses across Great Britain by 2020, but whether you accept them is completely up to you.
-More than four in five people who have a smart meter say they would recommend one.

 Have other countries already got smart meters?